fgarnier/Ocaml-nts/README.txt

-(c) Verimag 2012-2013.
+Developped in the Verimag Lab,  2012-2013.

+Library and its content is released under the terms of the GNU-LGPL version 2.1 Licence.

 For any question or remark, please write to florent dot garnier at gmail dot com